video-SALMONN S: Memory-Enhanced Streaming Audio-Visual LLM: Related Work

 \subsection{Long Video Understanding}

 The key challenge of long video understanding is efficient compression of information into a size that the LLM can process.
 A number of training-based methods \citep{f16,zhang2024longva,shen2024longvu,shu2024video,liu2025video} have been proposed to reduce the number of visual tokens needed to represent each video frame.
 Some recent visual LLMs, such as Qwen2.5-VL \citep{bai2025qwen25vltechnicalreport}, inherently contain token merging modules and a much longer context LLM backbone that are suitable for long video understanding.
-Meanwhile, training-free methods \citep{liu2025vidcom2,zhang2024beyond,yang2025streammemqueryagnostickvcache,retake,wang2025adaretake} are also investigated, which mainly select KV-cache in each Transformer block.
-Specifically, ReTaKe \citep{retake} applies a dynamic key-value (KV) cache compression by selecting and keeping the important KV-pairs only based on their similarities.
+Meanwhile, training-free methods \citep{liu2025vidcom2,zhang2024beyond,yang2025streammemqueryagnostickvcache,retake,wang2025adaretake} are also investigated, which mainly select the key-value (KV) cache in each Transformer block.
+Specifically, ReTaKe \citep{retake} applies a dynamic KV-cache compression by selecting and keeping the important KV-pairs only based on their similarities.
 The follow-up work, AdaReTaKe \citep{wang2025adaretake} applies prompt-based KV-Cache selection depending on the attention scores.